camunda/camunda/docs/src/java-client/get-started.md

 Open a web browser and go to <http://localhost:8080/>.

 Connect to the broker and switch to the workflow instances view.
-Here, you see the current state of the workflow instance which includes active tasks, completed activities, the payload and open incidents.
+Here, you see the current state of the workflow instance which includes active jobs, completed activities, the payload and open incidents.

 ![zeebe-monitor-step-1](/java-client/zeebe-monitor-1.png)

-## Work on a task
+## Work on a job

 Now we want to do some work within your workflow.
-First, add a few service tasks to the BPMN diagram and set the required attributes.
+First, add a few service jobs to the BPMN diagram and set the required attributes.
-Then extend your main class and open a task subscription to process tasks which are created when the workflow instance reaches a service task.
+Then extend your main class and create a job worker to process jobs which are created when the workflow instance reaches a service task.

 Open the BPMN diagram in the Zeebe Modeler.
 Insert a few service tasks between the start and the end event.